Access to Information Act Annual Report - April 1, 2013, to March 31, 2014

 - Internal services (one liaison officer).

-The PSC started working on a procedures/guidance document on how to process ATIP requests in relation to investigations conducted under the PSEA.
+The PSC started working on a procedures/guidance document on how to process access to information requests in relation to investigations conducted under the PSEA.
 This work should be completed during the course of the next reporting period.

 2.2 Management Accountability Framework